nihalbaig0/Badlad/README.md

 ## Repository Contents

-1. **Training Notebook**: A notebook for training the LayoutLM model on the Badlad dataset.
+1. **layoutlmv3-train**: A notebook for training the LayoutLM model on the Badlad dataset.
-2. **Inference Notebook**: A notebook to perform inference on new Bangla documents using the trained model.
+2. **layoutlmv3-inference**: A notebook to perform inference on new Bangla documents using the trained model.
-3. **Presentation**: Slides detailing the project, including methodology, results, and challenges.
+3. **oppenheimer.pptx.pdf**: Slides detailing the project, including methodology, results, and challenges.